 - 1. Did the agency use AEFLA funds available under Section 222(a) (1) for the cost of educational programs for criminal offenders in correctional institutions and for other institutionalized individuals? - a.
-Which of these academic programs were provided? - (i) Basic education? - (ii) Special education as determined by the eligible agency (FDOE)? - (iii) English literacy programs? - (iv) Secondary school credit programs? - 2.
+Which of these academic programs were provided? - (i) Adult Education and Literacy activities? - (ii) Special education as determined by the eligible agency (FLDOE)? - (iii) Secondary school credit programs? - (iv) Integrated education and training? - (v) Career pathways? - (vi) Concurrent enrollment? - (vii) Peer tutoring? - (viii) Transition to re-entry initiatives and other post-release services with the goal of reducing recidivism? - 2.
 If the agency is using assistance provided under this section to carry out a program for criminal offenders in a correctional institution, how is priority given to serving individuals who are likely to leave the correctional institution within five years of participation in the program? - 3.
 If the agency is serving criminal offenders (any individual who is charged with or convicted of any criminal offense), where are the programs or activities located: